darkdrago74/theSmallComparator/.qwen/PROJECT_SUMMARY.md

 2. Enhanced installation scripts that handle both video and dialout groups with better error handling
 3. Comprehensive uninstallation support with proper cleanup of all components
 4. Better serial communication with detailed error handling for power-related issues
-5. Comprehensive validation showing all components work together properly
+5. Consolidated documentation in a single comprehensive file
+6. Simplified project structure with removal of redundant files
-6. Web interface running at http://localhost:5001 with full CNC control capability
+7. Web interface running at http://localhost:5001 with full CNC control capability

 The system is ready for use with full functionality confirmed.

----

-## Summary Metadata
-**Update time**: 2025-11-14T00:15:00.000Z